Management modes is a term that includes Mobile Device Management (MDM) and Mobile App Management (MAM). You can configure:

 Mobile app management (MAM)

-By using MDX policies, Endpoint Management provides app-level control over network access (such as micro VPN), app and device interaction, data encryption, and app access.
+By using MDX policies, Citrix Endpoint Management provides app-level control over network access (such as micro VPN), app and device interaction, and app access.

 MAM is often suitable for bring-your-own (BYO) devices because, although the device is unmanaged, corporate data remains protected.
-MDX has more than 50 MAM-only policies that you can set.
-Those policies don’t require an MDM control or device passcodes for encryption.
+MDX has many MAM-only policies that don’t require an MDM control.

 MAM also supports the Citrix mobile productivity apps.
 This support includes: